Gypsy Rose Blanchard says she 'felt like a prisoner' before mother's fatal stabbing

 Gypsy Rose Blanchard, the young Missouri woman who is serving 10 years in prison for second-degree murder in her mother’s death, said she felt “like a prisoner” before the fatal day.

-Blanchard, 26, opened up in an ABC “20/20” interview that aired Friday about the abuse she endured at the hands of her mother, Dee Blanchard.
+Blanchard, 26, opened up in an ABC “20/20” interview that aired Friday about the abuse she endured at the hands of her mother, Dee Dee Blanchard.

 “The prison that I was living in before, with my mom, it's, like, I couldn't walk.
 I couldn't eat.
 I couldn't have friends.
 I couldn't go outside, you know, and play with friends or anything,” she said.
 “Over here, I feel like I'm freer in prison, than with living with my mom.
 Because now, I'm allowed to … just live like a normal woman.”